david-holtkamp/FoodHub/README.md

 - Clone the repo onto your machine
 - Navigate to that repo
 - Run the script by executing `python processor.py`
-- I was using python version 3.9 to run this script locally.

 Notes:
 - Python Version 3.9.6